VHAINNOVATIONS/ASRCM/docs/devguide.md

 * 4-space indents.
 * Use spaces instead of tabs.
 * All public types (classes and interfaces) and methods must have a [doc comment](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html).
 (The customer requested this standard.)
+* Instance variables are prefixed with "f" (for "field").

 This repository includes [Eclipse Code Formatter Preferences](asrc_eclipse_format.xml) specifying the Java code format.
 Many of the formatting conventions are not checked with Checkstyle, but developers should still follow all the formatting conventions.